mayaanne/foundations/sprint-1/think-like-a-programmer-primer.md

 - Describe the process for solving problems
 - Will you follow that process?
 How?
 - What did you learn about flipped classroom?
-- Stage, Commit and push your changes to GitHub
+- Stage, commit and push your changes to GitHub